Angello20/ShishimaGame/README.md

 ## Overview

 This project is a simulation of the traditional African game Shishima, implemented in Racket.
 The game is similar to tic-tac-toe but with a different board structure.
-Our implementation uses a 3x3 grid instead of the traditional octagonal board.
+My implementation uses a 3x3 grid instead of the traditional board.

 ![Shishima Board](path/to/your/board-image.png)